tabarnakos/multi-pc-sync/README.md

 - [✅] Filename case changes (case sensitivity issues)
 - [✅] Long path names (4095 characters is the limit set by Ubuntu 24.04 used in test)
 - [✅] Long file names (255 characters is the limit for the EXT4 filesystem used in test)
-- [ ] Files with identical hashes but different content

 ## 9. Repeatability and Idempotency
 - [✅] Running sync twice with no changes (should be a no-op)